WRMSRwasTaken/MCLBOT/README.md

 For example: To store your bot token, either pass the environment variable `bot.token` containing the bot's token or insert `bot.token=<token>` in the `.env` file.
 The same goes for another example with the database password defined as `database.password`.

-If your config is done, you need to initialize the database:
-ToDo: document how to initialize the PostgreSQL database
+If your database installation and bot config is done, you need to initialize the database: Running `sequelize db:migrate` should do the trick (for Linux this would be `node_modules/.bin/sequelize db:migrate`).
+This should be run on bot updates too, to keep up with the latest required database schema.

 ## Documentation